shravanasati/atomic/README.md

 ## ✨ Features

 - Benchmarks programs easily with just one command, no extra code needed
+- Export the results in markdown, json and text formats
 - Universal support, you can benchmark any shell command
 - Choose the number of iterations to perform
 - Detailed benchmark summary at the end